 Angora rabbits need their nails trimmed regularly.
 If nails are not properly trimmed on a regular basis they can grow too long getting caught in the floor of their home.
 Long nails can cause broken toes & ripped off bloody nails.
 The longer the nails are neglected, the longer the quick will grow making it even harder to keep the nails at a more manageable & safer length.
 Nail cutters for cats work well, you use them just as you would for a cat or dog.
 You can also use dykes.
 As long as you do not cut the quick, the rabbit will be fine.
 If you accidentally cut the quick, styptic powder or cornstarch can be applied to stop the bleeding.

 If you rabbit develops a crusty material inside the ear canal, it is likely ear mites.
 Rabbits with healthy ears free from mites are clean with no visible debris.
 Over the counter ear mite drops labeled for use on dogs & cats can be placed in the ears once a week until the mites are gone.
 If you are raising your rabbit naturally, organic olive oil mixed with a few drops of neem oil placed in the ears once a week until the mites are gone should do the trick sans chemicals.
 Be sure to hold the rabbit securely.
 It is easier if you have help.
 You do not want to get the treatment on the rabbit.
 You want the treatment to get as deep into the ear as possible.
 Once applied, gently squeeze the ear to help disperse the treatment as deeply & evenly as possible, then stand back!
 Once you let go the rabbit will shake his or her ears trying to remove the treatment.
 Keep a cloth handy to wipe up any excess.
 If making your own organic treatment, buy a empty ketchup squirt bottle, it works great for squirting oil in the rabbits ears.
-Note: If you are treating your bunny with any of our recommendations for fur mites (scroll up), this will also treat for ear mites.
+Note: If you are treating your bunny with any of my recommendations for fur mites (scroll up), this will also treat for ear mites.